dunialabs/peta-desk/README.md

 ## Architecture Highlights

+* **Human-in-the-loop approval console** for Peta Core’s MCP vault and gateway, so humans stay in control of risky agent actions.
 * **Cross‑platform desktop client** targeting Windows, macOS, and Linux from a single codebase.
 * **Socket.IO-based communication** with remote Peta Core servers for real-time updates.
 * **Security-first design** with biometric authentication, master password encryption, and token encryption (AES-GCM).